eyal-lezmy/android-things-workshop/README.md

 ## Fasten the servo motor to the catapult

 Ok, now you are able to move the servo to its minimum and maximum angle when pressing a button.
-The next step is to connect it to the catapult, so that it can lock it and release it when pressing a button.
+The next step is to connect it to the catapult, so that the servo can lock and release the catapult when pressing a button.

 ![servo2][servo2]